mindspore-ai/docs/tutorials/source_en/advanced/modules/optimizer.md

                         momentum=0.9, weight_decay=0.9)
 ```

 In addition, MindSpore supports dynamic weight decay.
-In this case, `weight_decay` is a customized Cell called `weight_decay_schedule`.
+In this case, `weight_decay` is a customized Cell.
 During training, the optimizer calls the instance of the Cell and transfers `global_step` to compute the `weight_decay` value of the current step. `global_step` is an internally maintained variable.
 The value of `global_step` increases by 1 each time a step is trained.
-Note that the `construct` of the customized `weight_decay_schedule` receives only one input.
 The following is an example of exponential decay during training.

 ```python
 from mindspore.nn import Cell